willy-vvu/EmojiGame/README.md

 🎮✏️🚫🔤

-A quick game made entirely of Emoji.
+A quick game made entirely of emoji.
 No text allowed.

 [Play in Browser](https://willy-vvu.github.io/EmojiGame/)